-Your choice of the best window tint will make your vehicle look cooler and prevent the sun from toasting your interior on those hot sunny days.
+The best window tint of your choice will make your vehicle look cooler and prevent the sun from toasting your interior on those hot sunny days.

 Indeed, tinting your car windows can upgrade your vehicle in more ways than one, and it won’t cost you an arm and a leg to do it.
 Not only is DIY window tinting very affordable, but it’s something you can do by yourself on a lazy Saturday afternoon.